 The City Clerk administers the process of announcing vacancies to the public, accepting applications, and scheduling interviews with the City Council.
-As vacancies occur, information will be posted on the website starting in September of each year, and the online application process will open for interested and eligible citizens until the last business day of October.
-Interviews are conducted by the Wayzata City Council in November and December with appointments made thereafter so vacancies can be filled starting January 1.
+As vacancies occur, information will be posted on the website starting in September of each year, and the online application process will open for interested and eligible citizens until the published deadline.
+Interviews are conducted by the Wayzata City Council in December with appointments made thereafter so vacancies can be filled starting January 1.

 The public is informed of and members are appointed to openings on various advisory commission, authority, and boards.
 The City Clerk administers the process of announcing vacancies to the public, accepts applications, refers applications to the city council and notifies appointees.

-As vacancies occur, information will be posted on the website starting in September of each year, and the online application process will open for interested and eligible citizens until the last day of October.
-Interviews are conducted by the Wayzata City Council in November and December with appointments made thereafter so vacancies can be filled starting January 1.
+As vacancies occur, information will be posted on the website starting in September of each year, and the online application process will open for interested and eligible citizens until the published deadline.
+Interviews are conducted by the Wayzata City Council in December with appointments made thereafter so vacancies can be filled starting January 1.

 Wayzata residents who meet the requirements of the positions for which they are applying are eligible.
 Non-Residents may apply for the one position on the Heritage Preservation Board or Parks and Trails Board, if open.
 See details on application form for further eligibility.